El Penedès: The Richness of Catalunya’s Famous Wine Region

 Sant Sadurní d’Anoia is a pretty area with lovely architecture.
 Over 80 wineries surround this beautiful area.
 It is possible to get there by train by Rodalies line C4 (Manresa – St. Vicenç de Calders, Stop Sant Sadurní d’Anoia)

 Near to Sant Sadurní d’Anoia is the city of Vilafranca del Penedès known as the wine capital of Catalonia.
 You can visit the wine and culture museum VINSEUM dedicated to showing the culture of wine and its relationship with the town and area.

 If you would like a break from the bustle and noise of Barcelona city then a visit to the region of El Penedès is just what you need.
 The region boasts picturesque countryside and many wineries to choose from to sample their wine and wonder through their beautiful vineyards.

-Mid Xth. century this was important frontier post, but even prior to this, in the time of the Marca Hispánica (a historical name for the N.E. region of Spain), the castle was a well known fortified look-out post towards the West.
-Now it offers a magnificent view over the Penedès and the mountain of Montserrat.
+From the middle of the 10th century, it was an important frontier post at the time of Marca Hispánica (a historical name for the N.E. region of Spain).
+The castle was a well known for being a fortified look-out post towards West.
+Now it offers a magnificent view over the Penedès and the Montserrat mountain.

 Address: L’Alt Penedès, Spain.

 Transport: Rodalies line C4 (Manresa – St. Vicenç de Calders, Stop Sant Sadurní d’Anoia)